Skip to content

 subject.newSimpleAsyncLoad { fetchData() }

-The newLoad / newSimpleLoad functions also accept a silently flag and an optional metadata argument:
+The newLoad / newSimpleLoad functions also accept a loadConfig argument and an optional metadata argument:

 • metadata: arbitrary data attached to this load call; accessible inside the loader function via the metadata property on the Emitter receiver.
 See Metadata for available types and how to define custom ones.